WORSHIP SERIES & SUNDAY MESSAGES

 To access the "Reading God's Story" Chronological Bible Reading Plan on the YouVersion app or access a printable PDF, click the buttons below.

-FX SUNDAY!
-Kids in K-5th and their parents/aunts/uncles/grandparents are invited to the Kids Worship Room at 9:30 or 11AM to have some fun and learn about what we're talking about in Kids Ministry in March!
+FX SUNDAY - Kids in K-5th and their parents/grandparents/guardians are invited to learn more about what we're talking about in April in Kids Ministry!

 __________________________________________________